zogzog/cubicweb/doc/book/en/tutorials/advanced/part05_ui-advanced.rst

 ..
 Note:

-  Facets which have no choice to propose (i.e. one or less elements of vocabulary) are not displayed.
-This may be why you don't see yours.
+  By default a facet must be applyable to every entity in the result set and provide at leat two elements of vocabulary to be displayed (for instance you won't see the `created_by` facet if the same user has created all entities).
+This may explain why you don't see yours...

 Conclusion